EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 There are three main types of automated tests:

 - [**Unit tests**][unit-testing] are tests for fairly small and specific units of functionality, e.g. determining that a particular function returns output as expected given specific inputs.
 Unit tests focus on testing individual functions in isolation ensuring that each small part of the software performs as intended.
-- [**Functional**][functional-testing] or [**integration tests**][integration-testing] work at a higher level and test functional paths through your code verifying that different modules work together.
+- [**Integration tests**][integration-testing] work at a higher level and test functional paths through your code verifying that different modules work together.
 For example, given some specific inputs, a set of interconnected functions across a number of modules (or the entire code) produce the expected result.
 These are particularly useful for exposing faults in how functional units interact.
+- **End-to-end** or [**system tests**][system-testing] are a special type of integration testing which checks that a program as a whole behaves as expected and tests the complete system to ensure it meets the specified requirements.

+### Other Software Testing Tactics

+There are many other [software testing tactics][software-testing-tactics] beside manual and automated testing.
+A few examples are the following:
 - [**Regression tests**][regression-testing] make sure that your software’s output has not changed over time, for example after making changes your code to add new functionality or fix a bug.
 They involve checking whether a program or part of a program still generates the same results after changes have been made.
-- **End-to-end** or [**system tests**][system-testing] are a special type of integration testing which checks that a program as a whole behaves as expected and tests the complete system to ensure it meets the specified requirements.
+- [**Functional tests**][functional-testing] verify functional aspects of the code, i.e. the correct functioning of some code unit, while [**non-functional tests**][non-functional testing] refer to the non-functional aspects of the code, e.g. performance, scalability, security, usability, etc.
+- **White-box tests** are written knowing the implementation of a code unit, while **black-box tests** are written disregarding the implementation of a code unit.
+- **Acceptance tests** verify that specific needs and requirements of users and business processes are met.
+Acceptance critera are defined by users or customers which determine whether to accept the system.
+- **Performance tests** execute the system under specific load and determines how the system performs in terms of responsiveness and stability.
+- **Usability tests** verify whether a user interface is easy to use and understand.
+- **Security tests** verify that the software prevents the intrusion by hackers.

 ## How do we automate code testing?

 ### Description <!-- do not delete this heading and write your text below it -->
 Same as above